 School is a normal part of childhood.
 School gives patients a chance to keep a sense of identity and normalcy.
-As such, students are typically encouraged to return to school as soon as medically appropriate.
+As such, students are encouraged to go to school as soon as medically appropriate.

 Academic Support & Educational Plans

 Hospitals and schools operate very differently.
 At St. Jude, families get used to problems being assessed and treatment being prescribed quickly.
 In schools, data is collected over longer periods of time in order to define and evaluate a student’s needs.
-Families may find it difficult to move from one setting to the other and may feel frustration in the differences in timing.
-It may be the family’s first experience with special education.
-It may also be the first time the family has been able to look past being cured and think about the impact treatment has had.
-Families should always reach out to their Academic Coordinator with any questions or concerns.
+Families may find it difficult to move from one setting to the other and may feel frustration at the differences in timing.
+Families should always reach out to their School Advocacy Coordinator with any questions or concerns.

 Social Emotional Support

 Patients and families often have mixed emotions when they finish treatment or go back to school.
-Patients may experience separation anxiety (from their parents or St. Jude), effects of the medical condition, changes in body image, loss of control, and social isolation.
-Parents may feel the need to protect the patient and may be overwhelmed by medical demands.
-School staff may experience fear due to lack of medical knowledge or a personal experience with cancer or other illnesses.
+Patients may experience separation anxiety (from their caregivers or St. Jude), effects of the medical condition, changes in body image, loss of control, and social isolation.
+Caregivers may feel the need to protect the patient and may be overwhelmed by medical demands.
+School staff may experience fear due to lack of medical knowledge or personal experience with cancer or other illnesses.
 Staff may be uncertain about their role in supporting the student or managing side effects in the classroom.

 The patient has gone through experiences that are rare for people the same age.
-While they may be excited to finish treatment, they are leaving friends behind at St. Jude.
+While they may be excited to go to school or finish treatment, they may be leaving friends behind at St. Jude.
 Friends from home may have moved on during treatment, and patients may withdraw from social relationships.
-Some studies have shown that patients report approximately three times as much bullying as their healthy peers.
+Unfortunately, patients are at higher risk for being bullied compared to healthy peers.
 This may be the case even if they are not in the classroom.
 Assigning a “point person” who will check in with the student to discuss any adjustment issues or concerns at a regular interval may be helpful.